The Emotional Roller Coaster Ride From Chronic To Episodic and Back Again

 The truth is, it is hard to find any real benefit in either reality.
-Having episodic or chronic migraine are debilitating and complex life experiences.
-They surely are quite different, and I’m certain if any of us were given the choice, we would choose neither.
-Still, interesting to consider the differences and moreover to appreciate the challenges we all face as migraineurs.
+Having episodic or chronic migraine is a debilitating and complex life experience.
+They surely are quite different, and I’m certain if any of us were given a choice, we would choose neither.
+Still interesting to consider the differences and to appreciate the challenges we all face as migraineurs.

 Are you an episodic or chronic migraineur?
 Do you see any benefit in one or the other?

 Have you checked out the new Community Hub yet?